Caroline M. Churchill: Move to Minnesota (1857–62)

 In the early 1850s, she married a man she referred to only as "Mr. Churchill".
 In 1857, Churchill and her young family moved to Minnesota for what she called the five longest years of her life.
-Outside St. Cloud, she lived an isolated pioneer life, experiencing Indian raids and warfare.
+Outside St. Cloud, she lived an isolated pioneer life of a frontierswoman, experiencing Native American raids and warfare.
 Once while teaching in a rural school, she and others took shelter from an Indian attack.
 During the long months, she became an avid reader of the editor and Washington Correspondent Jane Grey Swisshelm, whom she later credited in The Queen Bee for opening her eyes to "the wrongs in which women suffer from the absolute power of the ruling class".

 Mr. Churchill died in 1862, leaving her in poor health with a young daughter.
 In her 1909 autobiography, Active Footsteps, she refers to her coughing fits and weak lungs; some commenters on her life have taken this to mean she had tuberculosis, but it may have been another condition such as allergies.
 She believed, as many physicians did at the time, that "outdoor life was the only means in which even fair health could be obtained," and she and her daughter moved west to California to seek a milder climate.
 Churchill most certainly used her allergies to leave a traditional and rigid domestic setting in order to lead a life outside of traditional means.